mfsiat/notes/docker/README.md

 - To create a container
 > docker container run -it -p 'port num:port num' 'image name'

-- To view all running images or containers
+- To view all running containers
 > docker ps

-- To view all the images or containers
+- To view all the containers
 > docker ps -a

 - To view the complete statistics of running containers